VIANNA

 Abstract

-Neuropsychological assessments are widely used to monitor cognitive change and investigate progression from mild cognitive impairment (MCI) to dementia.
-However, exploratory analysis of longitudinal test batteries is often hindered by fragmented workflows relying on spreadsheets and ad hoc scripts.
+Background and Objective: Neuropsychological assessments are widely used to monitor cognitive change and investigate progression from mild cognitive impairment (MCI) to dementia.
+However, exploratory analysis of longitudinal test batteries is often hindered by fragmented workflows that rely on spreadsheets, static plots, and ad hoc scripts, which limit reproducibility, iterative cohort refinement, trajectory inspection, and multivariate reasoning.
+This work presents VIANNA (VIsual ANalytics for Neuropsychological Assessments), an interactive visual analytics framework designed to support exploratory analysis of longitudinal neuropsychological data.

 VIANNA architecture overview